vojtechkral/bard/doc/book/bard.toml.md

 ```toml
 script = "postprocess"
 ```
-Base name of a post-processing script files used for this output _without_ the extension.
+Base name of a post-processing script file used for this output _without_ the extension.
 See [Scripts](./scripts.md).

 ```toml
 book = { front_img = "guitar_pdf.jpg" }